ahlershilke/latent-style-tta/README.md

     --num_epochs 60 \
     --domains 4 \
     --use_mixstyle false \
+    --extract_stats true \
     --run_tta \
-    --tta_modes single_0 selective_0_1 \
     --tta_output_dir experiments/test_results/pacs_run
 ```
-This will load the saved models from experiments/train_results/saved_models/ and run TTA for all specified modes and seeds.\
+This will load the saved models from experiments/train_results/saved_models/ and run TTA for all modes and seeds.\
 Results will be written as .txt and .json to experiments/test_results/pacs_run/.

-Optional Flags:
+Flags:
 - `--run_tta` run TTA after training.
-- `--tta_modes average single_0` which TTA modes to evaluate.
 - `--tta_output_dir <path>` where to store TTA results.

 ### 4. View results